Free shipping for all orders over 40 euro!

 It is important to have some additional unused guitar picks in a secure place.
 Before that, you have to decide which guitar picks types are essential for you, and at least have a pair of them for this emergency.

-We have a 4 step guide to choosing the right guitar pick, which you can find HERE.
+We have a guide to choosing the right guitar pick, which you can find HERE.

 It can be very annoying to find out you cannot continue playing, because your guitar pick is gone, and having extra picks will save time, which you can use to practice guitar.